philrz/super/book/src/tutorials/jq.md

-If you'd like to learn more, feel free to read through the [SuperSQL](../super-sql/intro.md) documentation in depth or see how you can organize [data into a SuperDB database](../command/db.md) using a git-like commit model.
+If you'd like to learn more, feel free to read through the [SuperSQL](../super-sql/intro.md) documentation in depth or see how you can organize [data into a SuperDB database](../command/db.md) using a Git-like commit model.